-GM 3100 – 3400 engine issues are still happening and are being repeated.
+GM 3100 – 3400 engine issues, are still happening and are being repeated.

-We still have leaks, installation problems as well as cylinder head and rocker bolt issues.
+We still have leaks, installation problems, as well as cylinder head and rocker bolt issues.

-That’s because most people are still confused about the GM 3100 – 3400 engine issues.
+That’s because, most people are still confused, about the GM 3100 – 3400 engine issues.

-So, lets try and solve the most common issues with some basic information.
+So, lets try and solve the most common issues, with some basic information.
 And, yes I know this is old but, there are just so many repeat failures.

-Always do your research before you start this job or any job for known issues.
+Always do your research, before you start this job or any job for known issues.

 So, what do you do to avoid a repeat of this particular problem:

-Common Issues On GM 3100 – 3400 Engine
+Common Cylinder Head Issues On The, GM 3100 – 3400 Engine:

 - They come with or without air tube holes.